yat0g4mi/yat0g4mi.github.io/content/posts/corCTF/index.md

 ---
-title: "corCTF 2024"
+title: "corCTF"
 date: 2024-07-30T00:20:31+07:00
 tags: [Forensics]
 author: [1]
 ---

-# Solution
-## 1. Forensics/The-conspirasy
+## 1. For/The-conspirasy
 - Challenge give me 2 files : one is pcap, one is python code.
 I tried opening the pcap file to see what was there.
 At first glance, it contained TCP streams containing data in the form [x,y,z ...] with 2 types including numbers less than or equal to 100 and large numbers with 3 or more digits.

     ![pic](/assets/posts/corCTF%202024/the-conspiracy/1.png)